tosinbee/carefinder-appp/README.md

 3. Deploy the generated build files to a web server or a hosting service of your choice.

 ## 13. Conclusion
-The Hospital Finder App is a comprehensive solution for finding hospitals, managing hospital data, exporting data, and sharing it with others.
+The CareFinder App is a comprehensive solution for finding hospitals, managing hospital data, exporting data, and sharing it with others.
 The detailed documentation provided here gives you an overview of the project structure, dependencies, Firebase setup, authentication, hospital data management, export and sharing features, testing, and deployment.